 Amphibians appreciate the cool, wet shelter of caves and are sometimes seen along the tour route of the Oregon Caves.
-Such creatures are vertebrates (having a bony skeleton) that spend part of their lives in water and the remainder on land.
-Often as younglings they have an intimate link to water but as adults they may be found hiding under logs or resting near a hiking trail.
+Amphibians are cold-blooded meaning their body temperature depends on the temperature of their environment.
+They spend part of their lives in water and the remainder on land.
+In their early stages of life they are predominanlty found in water.
+As they become adults, they becomed more adapted to life on land.

 On the Monument you may see or hear the Pacific Tree Frog (Pseudacris regilla).
 It is the smallest and most commonly seen and heard frog in Oregon.
 It has several common names like the Northern Pacific treefrog, Northwest chorus frog and Pacific chorus frog.
 It can change color from green to brown and all shades in between in just a matter of minutes.